zalando/problem/README.md

 ](https://micronaut-projects.github.io/micronaut-problem-json/snapshot/guide/), a library that seemlessly integrates problems into Micronaut error processing.

 ### Quarkus Framework
-Users of the [Quarkus Framework](https://quarkus.io/) are highly encouraged to check out [Quarkus RESTeasy Problem Extension ](https://github.com/TietoEVRY/quarkus-resteasy-problem/), a library that seemlessly integrates problems into Quarkus RESTeasy/JaxRS error processing.
+Users of the [Quarkus Framework](https://quarkus.io/) are highly encouraged to check out [Quarkus RESTeasy Problem Extension](https://github.com/TietoEVRY/quarkus-resteasy-problem/), a library that seemlessly integrates problems into Quarkus RESTeasy/JaxRS error processing.
 It also handles Problem-family exceptions from `org.zalando:problem` library.